eutampieri/xenorchestra/README.md

 * Do not use LAMP
 * SSH Access is optional, but highly recommended

+# Support Requests

+Any issues, questions, or bugs during installation and usage of this script should **first** be addressed in *this repository.* Xen-Orchestra (Community Edition) is not obligated to support scripted (or manual) builds.
+Please give us the ability to first troubleshoot the issue and/or verify this script is not the culprit before moving on to posting in the Xen-Orchestra [Community Forums](https://xen-orchestra.com/forum/).

 # Goals/Backstory for this script

 I'm often asked "why can't this be run on CentOS or Fedora" to which my only reply is and has ever been: The goal was to be the XCP-ng of XS.
 Which means I wanted a solution that offered as much as XOA offers, while using what is available freely and from open sources.
 Without restrictions.